TanStack/router/docs/framework/react/guide/server-functions.md

 When a server function is called, it will execute the server-side code and return the result to the caller (regardless of whether the caller is a client or another server function).

-Server Functions as more than just a way to send and receive data.
+Server Functions are more than just a way to send and receive data.
 They're like a bridge that lets you connect your backend code (the behind-the-scenes magic) directly to your frontend code (what the user sees), making it easier to build a seamless user experience.

 ## How to use Server Functions in TanStack Start